Summit proposes rate increase of up to 200% for gas customers in Falmouth, Yarmouth, Cumberland

 After the average 16% increase in the first year of the proposal, “flexibility in years two through seven will allow Summit to continue to serve our customers safely and reliably as we continue to grow,” she said.

-Other utilities “can, and will, also increase their rates at some point over the next seven years,” she said.
+Other utilities “presumably, can, and will, also increase their rates at some point over the next seven years,” she said.

 A typical residential Summit customer pays about $170 per month, while customers of the other three Maine natural gas utilities, Bangor Natural Gas, Maine Natural Gas Company and Unitil, pay an average of $90-$120 per month, according to the Office of the Public Advocate.
 If the proposed increase is approved, the average Summit monthly bill could increase over seven years to about $350 per month, more than 300% above the current rates of the other three Maine natural gas utilities, according to the office.